South Africa briefly held US government personnel on refugee assignment amid fraught relationship

 South African authorities have strongly denied such claims.
 CNN has investigated the claims of White “genocide” in South Africa and found no evidence to back them up.

 Over the course of the year, the Trump administration has been conducting what are known as circuit rides to South Africa to interview Afrikaners for possible admission to the United States.
-That is done by US Citizenship and Immigration Services personnel who specialize in refugees.
+That is done by USCIS personnel who specialize in refugees.

 This year, the US set an annual limit of 7,500 refugees—the majority of whom are White South Africans—slashing last year’s ceiling of 125,000 and excluding some of the world’s most vulnerable populations.
 Almost all refugees have been blocked from entering the US, with the exception of White South Africans, during Trump’s second term.